raystack/firehose/docs/concepts/filters.md

 Additionally, Filters can also help to significantly decrease consumer lag when the rate of incoming messages is too high, thus providing significant performance improvements for your sink.

-If your underlying sink is not able to handle increased \(or default\) volume of data being pushed to it, adding some sort of a filter condition in the Firehose to ignore unnecessary messages in the topic would help you bring down the volume of data being processed by the sink.
+If your underlying sink is not able to handle increased \(or default\) volume of data being pushed to it, adding a filter condition in the Firehose to ignore unnecessary messages in the topic would help you bring down the volume of data being processed by the sink.